-Birds fill the landscape with song, with courtship ritual and building industry.
+Birds fill the landscape with song, courtship ritual, and building industry.
 They also eat up lots of garden pests.
 Most gardeners would welcome such useful residents.
-During the 15 years that I have been a landscape designer in Missouri, California and now in South Carolina, I have specialized in designing gardens to attract birds.
+During the 15 years that I have been a landscape designer in Missouri, California, and now South Carolina, I have specialized in designing gardens to attract birds.
 I believe that taking an ecological approach toward developing the landscape as a habitat for birds is the most important thing you can do to increase their number and variety.
 By incorporating the design principles that I use, you can enrich the beauty of your garden and encourage birds to visit it.

 A design strategy for attracting birds

 To successfully lure birds to your garden, you must grow plants that offer them food and shelter, and you must provide them with water for drinking and bathing.
 Arranging plants and water in ways that birds can recognize as a habitat, even if the garden is designed to please humans, is a design principle that I call an analogue.
 To design successful analogues, you need to know how various species of birds live in the wild.

 Sometimes we create analogues deliberately, as when we nail a birdhouse to a tree in order to functionally simulate a cavity carved in the tree by a woodpecker.
 Birdhouses look nothing like hollow tree trunks, but bird species that nest in hollow trees will also nest in birdhouses.
 Gardens can also contain analogues that we may not be aware of, such as lawns.
 For instance, insect-eating birds, such as swallows or martins, hunt flying insects over a lawn as readily as they do over a meadow or a body of water.

 Birds are never far from water in the wild.
 A birdbath or small pond should be located within a few feet of shrubs or trees.
 This distance is close enough for birds to reach cover and perch safely between drinks, but far enough from the sheltering plants to keep cats or other predators from pouncing on the birds as they bathe.